Fasting during Ramadan

-During the entire month of Ramadan, Muslims are obligated to fast (صوم, sawm; Persian: روزہ, rozeh), every day from dawn to sunset (or from dawn to night according to some scholars).
-Fasting requires the abstinence from sex, food and drink and smoking.
-Fasting the month of Ramadān was made obligatory (wājib) during the month of Sha‘bān, in the second year after the Muslims migrated from Makkah to Madīnah.
-Fasting the month of Ramadan is one of the Five Pillars of Islam.
+During the entire month of Ramadan, Muslims are obligated to fast (صوم, sawm; Persian: روزہ, rozeh), every day from dawn to sunset.
+Fasting requires the abstinence from sex, food, drinking, and smoking.
+Fasting the month of Ramadān was made obligatory (wājib) during the month of Sha'ban, in the second year after the Muslims migrated from Mecca to Medina.
+Fasting for the month of Ramadan is one of the Five Pillars of Islam.